 We will talk about these steps in depth below and by the end of this article you’ll have a full understanding of the process needed to make your own grain mash that can then be fermented and distilled.

 Step 1 : The Malting Process Explained

 Only in recent times have we understood how this process actually happens: When a grain begins to germinate (Fig. 1b), the embryonic plant produces diastatic enzymes that break down the seed’s starches into simple sugars.
 ‘Malting’ a grain comprises the wetting, sprouting, and then drying (Fig. 1) of cereal grains at the point where they contain the highest concentrations of these enzymes.
-This ‘malt’ can then be used to convert starch into the simple sugars that can turned into alcohol by the yeast organisms.
+This ‘malt’ can then be used to convert starch into the simple sugars that can be turned into alcohol by the yeast organisms.
 Starch itself consists of very long chains of glucose molecules that the yeast cannot utilize without it first being broken down in this way.

 Diastase actually consist of two distinct amylase enzymes, alpha- and beta-amylase.
 The latter chews individual glucose molecules off the ends of chains while the former chops the starch into shorter segments (dextrins), giving more chain-ends for the beta to do its job.
 The alpha-amylase, however, is maximally active a few degrees above the maximum for beta-amylase and so, generally speaking, a lower-temperature mash will produce more glucose and less dextrin.
 It should be noted that all unmalted starch sources, whether cornmeal, barley flakes, wheat flour, or even potatoes, first need to be cooked until they gelatinize.
 This ‘unravels’ the intertwined starch chains so that the enzymes can get at them.